Total & Permanent Disability (TPD) insurance claim

 Total and Permanent Disability (TPD) insurance is most often found attached to your superannuation membership.

 It is a type of life insurance which offers protection in the form of a once-off lump sum benefit payment in circumstances where you have ceased work entirely due to injury or illness.
+The amount of the payment depends on your age and other factors.

 Eligibility to claim is usually dependent on medical opinions and evidence from your doctors about your likelihood of ever again returning to work, including any work which is reasonably within your education, training or experience.